doriantaylor/rb-intertwingler/README.md

 ![how instances can "see" each other](example/internal-access.svg)

-> This diagram attempts how running instances of Intertwingler classes
+> This diagram attempts to show how the parts of the Intertwingler
-> interact with each other.
-Solid lines represent that one instance
+> engine's anatomy interact with each other.
+Solid lines represent
-> (the base) has the other instance (the arrowhead) as a
+> that one instance (the base) has the other instance (the arrowhead)
-> member.
+> as a member.
 Bidirectional arrows signify a backreference.
-Dotted arrows
+Dotted
-> are ephemeral links, e.g. URIs.
-3D boxes represent (potentially)
+> arrows are ephemeral links, e.g. URIs.
+3D boxes represent
-> multiple instances.
-Green boxes are handlers or subclasses
+> (potentially) multiple instances.
+Green boxes are handlers or
-> thereof.
-(Transform handlers are undifferentiated from ordinary
+> subclasses thereof.
+(Transform handlers are undifferentiated from
-> handlers in this view.)
+> ordinary handlers in this view.)

 ## `Intertwingler` Handler Manifests (In Progress)